G-Research/yunikorn-history-server/web/README.md

-# YuniKorn Histry Server Components
+# Unicorn History Server Components

 **Disclaimer:** This project is currently in development and is in the pre-alpha phase.
 We warmly welcome all input, contributions, and suggestions.

-YuniKorn History Server Components provides a remote components that are consumed by the [YuniKorn Web](https://github.com/G-Research/yunikorn-web/)
+Unicorn History Server Components provides a remote components that are consumed by the [YuniKorn Web](https://github.com/G-Research/yunikorn-web/)

 ## Development environment setup
 ### Dependencies